sprouted-dev/organic-flow/specifications/pure-knowledge-main-branch.md

 ## Working with Pure Knowledge

 ### Starting New Work
-1. Document the problem in seeds/
+1. Document the input in inputs/
-2. Document assumptions in roots/
+2. Document assumptions in assumptions/
 3. Get review and validation
 4. Create experiment branch for implementation
 5. Never add code to main